 The project is the basic defining element of architectural, engineering, interiors, and planning practice.
 It is through the process of managing projects that design concepts are translated into reality.
 This course addresses the management and leadership of design projects, including buildings, interiors, engineering, planning, and other types of projects.

-Students meet and hear from guest speakers from architecture, real estate development, engineering, planning, and interior design firms.
-These speakers provide a current perspective on the state of the design, engineering and construction industry.
+Students meet and hear from guest speakers from architecture, real estate development, engineering, planning, and interior design.
+These speakers provide a unique perspective of the AEC industry.
 Some students have subsequently joined guest speakers’ firms.